-The 7 cm of snow measured on the 23 February in Paris-Montsouris and Orly, 5 cm in Saint-Brieuc, 10 cm in the Calvados, 15 cm in the Channel, or even 20 cm in Bocognano (Corsica), are however few compared to 40 cm of white powder fallen in 1946 in Paris, 85 cm in 1954 in Perpignan, 70 cm in 1956 in Ramatuelle, 60 cm in 1969 in Belfort, 54 cm in 1971 in Saint-Etienne, 38 cm in 1985 in Nice , 50 cm in 1986 in Langres, or 22 cm in 1993 in Carcassonne.
-Closer to home, in January 2003, 15 cm of crystals had settled on Finistere, Aquitaine, Provence and Corsica.
+The 7 cm of snow measured on February 23 in Paris-Montsouris and Orly, 5 cm in Saint-Brieuc, 10 cm in Calvados, 15 cm in the Manche, or even 20 cm in Bocognano (Corsica), are however few compared to the 40 cm of white powder that fell in 1946 in Paris, 85 cm in 1954 in Perpignan, 70 cm in 1956 in Ramatuelle, 60 cm in 1969 in Belfort, 54 cm in 1971 in Saint-Etienne, 38 cm in 1985 in Nice , 50 cm in 1986 in Langres, or 22 cm in 1993 in Carcassonne.
+Closer to us, in January 2003, 15 cm of crystals were deposited in Finistère, Aquitaine, Provence and Corsica.

-The 8 days when the snow appeared in Paris between the January 1er and the 20 February 2005 are far from the record of 24 days established over the same period in 1963.
-It's the same for Rennes (3 days against 10 in 1985 ), Lille (12 against 26 in 1963), Strasbourg (15 against 30 in 1952 and 1965), Lyon (7 against 25 in 1953) or Bordeaux (4 against 9 in 1956 and 1987).
+The 8 days when the snow appeared in Paris between January 1 and February 20, 2005 are far from the 24-day record established over the same period in 1963.
+The same goes for Rennes (3 days against 10 in 1985 ), Lille (12 against 26 in 1963), Strasbourg (15 against 30 in 1952 and 1965), Lyon (7 against 25 in 1953) or Bordeaux (4 against 9 in 1956 and 1987).

-This rarefaction of the white gold is clearly correlated with the rise in temperatures which, over the same period, increased from 1 to 3 0C on the alpine reliefs.
-At Porte pass, the average winter temperature has risen by 2 0C in forty years.
+This rarefaction of white gold is clearly correlated with the rise in temperatures which, over the same period, increased from 1 to 3 0C on the alpine reliefs.
+At the Col de Porte, the average winter temperature has risen by 2C in forty years.

 What will happen in the coming decades?
-Does global warming announce the disappearance of winter snows?
-To find out, researchers resumed their models and applied them to 34 massive Alps and Pyrenees, assuming a rise in 2 0C of air temperature.
-Their calculations predict two different behaviors of the snowpack according to the altitude.
-Above a line between 2 000 and 2 500 m, the effect of warming would be low in winter, but spring melt would be earlier and faster.
+Does global warming herald the disappearance of winter snows?
+To find out, the researchers took their models and applied them to 34 massifs in the Alps and the Pyrenees, assuming a 2C rise in air temperature.
+Their calculations predict two different behaviors of the snowpack depending on the altitude.
+Above a line between 0 and 2 m, the effect of warming would be weak in winter, but the spring melt would be earlier and faster.